‘I retweet your post’ - what does my action mean to you, me or others now or in the future?

 It is the intended or unintended building of memories or the making of marks in the process of learning in a digital context which acquire and convey meaning, e.g. We collaborated to produce a report together.
 You found a supporting quote, while I found a graphic that represented our joint conclusion.
 How do we remember and value that experience?

-It is evidence that we or others were ‘here’ and that ‘being here’ mattered to us or others, e.g. You shared an article you came across and my Paper.li account scraped it and re-presented it for others.
+It is evident that we, or others, were ‘here’ and that ‘being here’ mattered to us or others, e.g. You shared an article you came across and my Paper.li account scraped it and re-presented it for others.

 It is about mattering (acts that end up being important) and significance.
 There is always the potential that what we do may matter to others, even though we may never know this.
 And that probably doesn’t matter.
 Hence, digital placemaking can also be understood as unconscious digital altruism or selflessness.